Approve- Brett Crossman

 Southwest Airlines will be implementing a new “extra seat” policy for passengers who require more than one seat starting on January 27, 2026.

 Southwest Airlines’ new “extra seat” policy will not only affect plus-size passengers flying experience, but also cost a fortune.
 Plus-size passengers will be required to purchase an extra seat before the flight.
-If the passenger arrives at the airport and has not reserved the space they need, they will need to purchase a non-refundable second seat.
+If the passenger arrives at the airport and has not reserved the space they need, they will be required to purchase a non-refundable second seat.
 The second seat may not be guaranteed if there is a full flight, according to Southwest’s website, which states, “We will rebook you on an alternate flight with available seats to your destination.”

 This is a major, unfair interruption to the passengers’ itinerary.
 The entire experience can cause severe travel anxiety and planning logistics.
 The New York Times calls the policy “devastating” for plus-size passengers, since it raises costs and creates a distressing experience.
 Plus-size passengers already don’t find flying easy, often holding much shame and humiliation.